cariboufute/locale-route/readme.md

 #### other_locale

 Calls the same route URL in another locale.
-We just replace the route name by the locale.
-Perfect for the language selector.
+For the syntax, we just replace the route name by the locale.
+Perfect for language selectors.
 ``` php
 //other_locale($locale, $parameters)